autarkper/Cinnamon-Alt-Tab-Enhanced/README.md

     - Automatically forces "transient" (dialog) windows to open on the same monitor as their parent
     - Honors Cinnamon's "Only use workspaces on primary monitor" setting
   - Direct activation of windows using numeric hotkeys
-    - Selected windows can be assigned a number, starting from 0, which can be used as a hotkey
+    - Selected windows can be assigned a number, starting from 0, which can be used as a hotkey (inside Alt-Tab)
   - Extended mouse support
     - Multiple selection of windows with the mouse
   - Context menus for working with windows